Henry Thomas, star of ‘E.T.’, arrested for DUI in Oregon

 An email to his representatives wasn’t immediately returned Tuesday.

-KGW reports the Tualatin Police Department said they received a call about a car that wasn’t moving.
+KGW reports the Tualatin Police Department said they received a call about a car that was not moving.

 Police say officers arrived, found Thomas and took him into custody after a field sobriety test.